wjpurdum/react-redux-shopping-cart/adding-redux-to-create-react-app.md

 // returns a wrapper that we need to pass the component into const connection = connect(mapStateToProps, mapDispatchToProps)

-// wraps the component with the store connection configured above const wrappedComponent = connection(Cart)
+// wraps the Cart component with the store connection configured above const wrappedComponent = connection(Cart)

 export default wrappedComponent